Code-Institute-Submissions/Akragas/README.md

     1. As a Returning Visitor, I want to easily understand the content and subject matter of the website.
     2. As a Returning Visitor, I want to have the ability to ask questions directly of the website owners.
-    3. As a Returning Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and The Valley of the Temples.
+    3. As a Returning Visitor, I want to understand that the content matter stretches back thousands of years from the original city, Akrágas, to moderns-day Agrigento and the Valley of the Temples.

 - #### Frequent User Goals
     1. As a Frequent User, I want to be able to refer others to the website.